 Download "How Exterior Hardwoods Weather", for great information on your low maintenance decking options.

-And regardless if you have selected Ipe, Cumaru, Machiche, Garapa or other hardwood decking, bear in mind that each decking board has unique characteristics and each deck board (and portions of each board) will weather at a different rate.
+Regardless of whether you have selected Ipe, Cumaru, Machiche, Garapa , or other hardwood decking, bear in mind that each decking board has unique characteristics and each deck board (and portions of each board) will weather at a different rate.
 These natural variations in finish further enhance a deck's lovely weathered patina.
-Like a wooden boardwalk, a backyard deck can have that driftwood appearance for a low maintenance, graceful look.
+Like a wooden boardwalk, a backyard deck can have that driftwood appearance for a low-maintenance, graceful look.

 Add beauty, value and comfort to your home or decking project without investing a lot of time or effort.